-Suitable floor boards and decking include tongue and grooved softwood flooring with a minimum moisture content at the time of fixing of between 16%-20%, in accordance with BS 1297.
-All boards must be double nailed or secret nailed to each joist using nails that are at least three times the depth of the board.
-The boards must have a minimum thickness, as indicated in Table 7.
+Suitable floor boards and decking include tongue and grooved softwood flooring with a minimum moisture content at the time of fixing to be between 16-20% and in accordance with BS 1297.
+All boards must be double nailed or secret nailed to each joist using nails that are at least 3 times the depth of the board.
+Boards to have a minimum thickness, as indicated in Table 7.